Organizing Unit Convention

 Calling the Convention to Order

 This is simply the official start of the convention and is generally followed by a flag ceremony and welcoming of delegates and guests.

 Reading of Affirmative Action, Outreach and Inclusion Statement

-- We begin all DFL conventions by reading the Affirmative Action, Outreach and Inclusion statement to help keep these goals in the forefront of our organizing efforts.
+We begin all DFL conventions by reading the Affirmative Action, Outreach, and Inclusion statement to help keep these goals at the forefront of our organizing efforts.

 Resolving any Credentials Challenges

 Credentials are how we ensure the correct people are participating in the voting procedures.
 If a person believes they do not have the correct credentials following registration, this is an opportunity for them to appeal to the larger group.
 This allows us to confirm that all eligible delegates and upgraded alternates have the correct badges from registration and are ready to participate in voting during the convention.